Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

-Prepaid credit cards work like debit cards and function much like a prepaid mobile SIM.
+Prepaid credit cards work the same way as a prepaid mobile SIM, but as a debit card.
 You pre-load a certain amount of money into the prepaid credit card account and can access the money at most terminals or POS machines locally or abroad, whenever you want to.
 Prepaid credit cards are becoming more common in Singapore with the rise of digital banks.

 Just as with regular credit cards, the features and fees vary between prepaid credit cards and the right option for you is different depending on your individual circumstances.
 You’ll typically find prepaid credit cards have a number of fees, such as a monthly fee or a one-off card fee, and you may also find other fees apply such as a load fee or ATM fees.